JulianFrattini/rqi-proto/README.md

   * rqi-data.csv: data sheet aggregated from the individual data files (demographics, objects, and results) via [data-loading](./src/util/data-loading.Rmd)
 * doc: folder containing all supplementary material for the planning and execution of the experiment
   * instrument: folder containing the experiment instrument
+    * evaluation-guideline.pdf: guidelines on how to evaluate the collected data
     * study-document.pdf: instructions for the experimental task
     * survey.pdf: additional survey for demographic variables of study participants
   * causal-model.pdf: fundamental causal assumptions informing the design of the experiment